amason445/us_mortgages_flask_website/README.md

 - tests: Contains unit tests and the most recent outputs

 ## Flask Architecture
 This website uses an "Model-View-View-Model" architecture detailed below.
 First, models are queried from CouchDB design document and combined, hen they are wrangled and visualized before finally being rendered into an HMTL/CSS front end view.
 The models are built using something similar to an interface in Java which makes them easy to reuse and test.
 These models are brought into a variety of view models leveraging Seaborn, Matplotlib and Folium.
+The back end uses CouchDB and Design Documents.
+Each design document in CouchDB will contain up to a maximum of 1000 mortgage records.

 - [MVVM Architecture](https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm)